Lme20/travelbuddy/README.md

 ### Features

+* Destination map and planner (chaining to a path to plan roundtrip: "travel via")
 * Journal/notes: simple text-based + images (write about a trip while being able to add pics and vids)
 * Checklists:
   * Packing lists:
     * general
     * specific, like “I should bring my camera to the museum” connected to museum destination/activity
+  * Bucket lists:
+    * Destinations
+    * Activities
+  * Expenses lists:
-    * specific, including costs (with currency converter)
+    * Travel expenses, including calculation of sum and currency converter
-  * Destination bucketlists, activities bucketlists
-* Destinations (chaining to a path to plan roundtrip)
 * Reviews of destinations and activities
-* Travel expense calc

 ### Pages

 * Main page containing a map for searching and/or saving possible destinations, activities, and chaining paths.
 Clicking on the map brings up a menu containing options like “Save to destination bucketlist” or “Save to visited”
 * Left Sidebar Menu containing entries for Journal, Locations, Activities, Checklists, User preferences etc
-* Right sidebar for additional details and options of location/list/note, pops up when location/list/note is selected
+* Right Sidebar Menu for additional details and options of location/list/note, pops up when location/list/note is selected
 * Page for Journal with access to checklists, destinations
 * User page for gps location, with saved preferences and with access to saved checklist, locations and quick access to journal.